ucdavis-bioinformatics-training/2019-March-Bioinformatics-Prerequisites/tuesday/advanced-command-line.md

     for x in `cat samples.txt`; do echo Do something with $x; done

 **HARD CHALLENGE:**
-Use a for loop with pipes to recreate the result from above where we wanted to find how many directory names in /home began with each letter.
-You will need to create a for loop to get the letters and then pipe the result of the for loop to commands to do the counting.
+Use a while loop with pipes to recreate the result from above where we wanted to find how many directory names in /home began with each letter.
+You will need to make a listing of the directory and then pipe the result to a while loop to do the counting.

 Bash Scripts